-1. Determine threshold concentrations to be used in oil spill modelling;

-- 2. Determine the environment that may be affected (EMBA); - 3.
-Identify sensitive receptors; - 4.
-Determine priority receptors; and - 5.
-ALARP and acceptability evaluation for spill response activities.
+- 1. Determine threshold concentrations to be used in oil spill modelling to define the RISK EMBAs as per NOPSEMA Bulletin #1; - 2.
+Determine the environment that may be exposed (RISK EMBA); - 3.
+Determine the environmental receptors that may be affected within the RISK EMBA as per Appendix F; - 4.
+Identify sensitive receptors; - 5.
+Determine priority receptors; and - 6.
+ALARP and acceptability evaluation for spill response activities. - 5.7.1 Determine Oil Spill Modelling Thresholds